zordone/wasm-mandelbrot/README.md

 WebAssembly should be much faster that JavaScript, even in its "infant" state, but I still couldn't realize that.
 I can't even make it run at the same speed as JavaScript.

-Of course I know that the context switching and the memory copying brings some overhead to a WASM solution, but:
+I know that the context switching and the memory copying brings some overhead to a WASM solution, but:

 - The context switching overhead should be neglidgeable compared to the speed win of native code.
 - I excluded the copying time from my measurements, so that's not what makes it slower than expected.